zuiderkwast/nanbox/README.md

 The 'empty' value
 -----------------

-The 'empty' value is guarranteed to consist of a single repeated byte.
+The 'empty' value is designed to used to represent empty slots in e.g. a hashtable.
+It is guarranteed to consist of a single repeated byte.
 This is to make sure `memset` can be used to set all the elements in an array of nanboxes to 'empty'.
-The macro `NANBOX_EMPTY_BYTE` represents the repeated byte of 'empty' values.
+The macro `NANBOX_EMPTY_BYTE` represents the byte that, when repeated 8 times (64 bits), makes up an 'empty' value.

 ```c
 void foo(void) {